San Diego Tax Audit Lawyer

 Facing an IRS audit can be a daunting experience.
-Having a skilled tax attorney who deals and negotiates with IRS agents on a daily basis and who can identify sensitive items and issues on a tax returns is crucial.
+Having a skilled tax attorney who deals and negotiates with IRS agents on a daily basis and who can identify sensitive items and issues on tax returns is crucial.
+An attorney can also help prevent any mistakes from happening during an audit.
 Never fight an IRS audit alone.

 An IRS audit or examination can be a very daunting experience for a taxpayer.
 In an IRS audit, the taxpayer has the burden of substantiating or proving the income, deductions, and credits taken on a tax return.
-For this reason, IRS tax audits tend be highly complicated, stressful, and sensitive.
-Fortunately, there is no reason for you to handle your IRS audit alone.
-At Dallo Law Group, our San Diego tax lawyers are experienced and trained in the IRS audit process and we know how to deal and negotiate with the IRS on your behalf.
-Because we are also CPA trained, we know how to navigate through your tax return and know how to substantiate your income, deductions, and credits.
+For this reason, IRS tax audits tend to be highly complicated, stressful, and sensitive.

 A taxpayer should NEVER ignore any notices sent by the IRS or other tax agencies, especially not a notice of IRS audit.
 Ignoring notices of, often produces disastrous results for the taxpayer.
 For instance, the IRS or state taxing agency often will issue a notice of proposed assessment with a completely arbitrary proposed increase of tax liability, and ultimately, a notice of deficiency (90-Day Letter).
 The failure to timely respond to the notice of deficiency will result in an assessment of the arbitrary tax against the taxpayer and soon thereafter the IRS may begin unwanted collection activity.
 If you have received a notice of audit from the IRS, contact Dallo Law Group or another experienced tax attorney today to represent you in the audit.